Rouen A Table 3 Walid Medja Rouen Tourism 108

 a cocktail (with or without alcohol*) created especially for the occasion.
 At one of the three venues, a selection of tapas or a platter will round off this gourmet experience.
 A unique opportunity to savour original creations, bar after bar, in a friendly and festive atmosphere.

-* Alcohol abuse is dangerous to your health; please drink in moderation.
+* Alcohol abuse is dangerous to your health; please drink responsibly.

 The Grand Breakfast